Logiqx/gps-details/docs/articles/4-pvt/README.md

 #### Velocity

-We know that pseudoranges from 4 or more satellites can be used to determine position and time.
+We already know that pseudoranges from 4 or more satellites can be used to determine position and time.
 One might easily assume that velocity is then calculated from two successive positions over time, but in actual fact that is not usually the case within a GPS / GNSS receiver.

 Due to the speed of GPS satellites (approximately 3.9 km/s), rotation of the Earth, and motion of the receiver, GPS signals exhibit the Doppler effect.
 One can think of this observable Doppler shift is in terms of the rate at which the distance between the satellite and the receiver is changing over time.